lakshya-gupta12/web-annotation-tool/README.md

 Annotate is a web based annotation tool which can be used to annotate images for ML datasets

   - Images will appear on screen
-  - Write Down What you see...
+  - Write Down What you see.
   - Your Response will be saved and your done.

 ### Tech